elastic/kibana/src/core/server/logging/README.md

 | metrics.ops      | console                  | debug |

+The `root` logger has a dedicated configuration node since this context is special and should always exist.
+By default `root` is configured with `info` level and `default` appender that is also always available.
+This is the configuration that all custom loggers will use unless they're re-configured explicitly.

 For example to see _all_ log messages that fall back on the `root` logger configuration, just add one line to the configuration:

 ```yaml